firien/minzip/README.md

 ## Caveats

-Very new and untested.
+Very new and relatively untested.
 Files seem very straight forward, but the Folders are a little fuzzy at this point.

 ## Resources